MakeCloudHQ/cloud-run-training/setup-instructions.md

 ## 2. Install Google Cloud CLI

-The `gcloud` CLI is essential for interacting with GCP from your terminal.
+The `gcloud` CLI is essential for interacting with Google Cloud from your terminal.

 ### macOS
 ```bash